sfence/hades_revisited/README.md

 Take 2 mossy stone (near water) and a dirt to craft grass.

-Grass + dirt = jungle grass.
+Grass + dirt = tropical grass.

-Dig the grass and the junglegrass to get some seeds.
+Dig the grass and the tropical grass to get some seeds.

 Plant the seeds on the soil that you have placed over the water source.